 If you appreciate a good sunset then consider Cala Comte the next time you are on Ibiza.

-With almost daily clear skies you’re unlikely to be disappointed here so make sure you put it on your list of things to do the next time you’re on the island of Ibiza.
-On this side of the island, a little farther south, you have the iconic island of Es Vedra which rises quickly from the sea.
+With almost daily clear skies you’re unlikely to be disappointed here, so make sure you put it on your list of things to do the next time you’re on the island of Ibiza.
+On this side of the island, a little farther south, you have the iconic island of Es Vedra, which rises quickly from the sea.
 With only a short drive from Cala Comte, you should visit the many coves and beaches where you can view this dramatic looking rock.

-Contrary to urban myth the rock contains no magnetic make-up and is made from limestone.
+Contrary to urban myth, the rock contains no magnetic make-up and is made from limestone.
 Cala d’Hort is a great beach for the view of Es Vedra and the food at the restaurant is very good.
-Another place you should put on your list if you’re driving to the west of the island.
+Another place you should put on your list of places to visit if you’re driving to the west of the island.

 Our portfolio of landscape photographs, printed on fine art premium paper are available on request and we would be more than happy to arrange an appointment with you.